 2018 - The HCMA begins the development of a Physician Wellness Program to help enhance the lives of its valued members.
 The mission of the program is to provide resources including confidential and complimentary access to professional psychological services, to help members address life difficulties as they struggle to find balance between the intense demands of their work and personal lives.
 After much effort and revamping, the Program was initiated in April 2020.

 2020 - In January 2020, the CDC confirmed the first case of COVID-19.
 In March, COVID-19 was declared a pandemic.
-On April 30th, Operation Warp Speed was launched, and a vaccine became available by year end.
+On April 30th, Operation Warp Speed was launched, and a vaccine became available by year's end.
 Doctors formed an essential part of an effective response to the pandemic.
 It took a significant toll on the profession of medicine, especially those working on the front lines.
 During this challenging time, the HCMA remained relevant by providing many resources to members and supporting their efforts.

 2021 - The HCMA and Moffitt Cancer Center formed an alliance which included Associate memberships for all faculty physicians.
 A bylaws change was also approved allowing physicians in surrounding counties to join the HCMA as Affiliate members without being a member of their own county society.
 The expansion of the Affiliate membership category is a step closer to the inevitable movement that counties will join together to create regional medical districts.
-It was felt the feasibility of HCMA taking the lead in creating a district was probable.

 After 44 years the HCMA building was sold, and the administrative office was relocated to the bottom floor of a much newer building in South Tampa.
 This decision gave the HCMA long term financial stability, allowing the Association to face future challenges from a position of strength.
 A membership increase of 400 was achieved by year end.

 Membership dues: $385.00.
 2,722 members.